dino0509/Sojern-hw/README.md

 The favorites are stored in the browser's local storage as a stringified array.
 This string is loaded from local storage and parsed when the app is launched.

 The API calls to fetch dog pictures are made using axios.

+# Scripting - compare versions:

+The code is in the file script.py.

+To run the script, run `python3 compare-versions.py <version1> <version2`